d8m18n/wfd-content-style-guide/04-writing-about-people.html.md

 ### Race

-At Mailchimp, when we write about a culture or ethnicity, we capitalize the name.
+At WebFoundations, when we write about a culture or ethnicity, we capitalize the name.
 For example, we capitalize Black as it refers to Americans in the African diaspora while we keep white lowercase since white refers to the color of a person’s skin and not a group of people.

 ### Vision